Blog

 Item Details

-Location Takasaki City (7 minutes on foot from Takasaki Station West Exit)
+Address Takasaki City (7 minutes walk from west exit of Takasaki Station)

 URL http://trust55.music.coocan.jp/

-A legendary live house founded in 1985.
-It's the legendary venue where bandsmen of the BOØWY generation spent their youth, accepting a wide range of performers from acoustic acts to full bands.
-The atmosphere created by over 40 years of history cannot be replicated elsewhere.
+An established live house founded in 1985.
+This legendary venue was frequented by bandmates from the BOØWY era during their youth, and accepts performers of all genres from acoustic sets to bands.
+The atmosphere created by its history of over 40 years cannot be found elsewhere.

 2. Club JAMMERS